 The Many Ways To Say ‘Woman’ in Japanese

-On a recent evening, out with the ladies at a Tokyo bar, an acquaintance jokingly recalled an anecdote in which supermarket staff addressed her as okusan.
+On an evening out with the ladies at a Tokyo bar, an acquaintance jokingly recalled an anecdote in which supermarket staff addressed her as okusan.
 The word, she said as she impatiently gulped her beer, is incorrect — she’s single (and loves it), is focused on her career and never intends on building a family.
-But as she buys carrots for her curry that, apparently, automatically places her in the category of a married woman.
-While we brushed off the conversation, quick to focus on more important things (wine), the topic kept coming around — making us ponder the etymology behind the many words for "woman" in Japan.
+But apparently, the simple act of buying carrots automatically placed her in the category of a married woman.
+While we brushed off the conversation, quick to focus on more important things (wine), the topic kept coming around — making us ponder the etymology behind the many words for “woman” in Japan.

 Literally meaning “Ms. Interior,” okusan (or the more polite okusama) is the most common way to refer to someone’s wife.
 But like we saw earlier in our friend’s anecdote, it is commonly (and often ignorantly) used on women who just happen to be of a marital age and social status.
 The kanji character for okusama means “not just interior, but the depths far within a building” as Kittredge Cherry points out in her book Womansword: What Japanese Words Say About Women.
 It illustrates the inferior, yet crucial, position of observing everything from the backside that married women had in the family throughout most of Japan’s history.
 The term is commonly used by Japanese males when talking about their own wives still today, though it’s gradually being replaced by the more neutral tsuma.

 Interested in learning more about the cultural and linguistic aspects of certain Japanese words?
-Leave us a comment.
+Leave us a question in the comments below!